-I know we are all rushed during the holidays but it is important to reiterate making sure you have a QA process that is comprehensive and is completed for every email that is deployed.
-I will be honest, this is one of the most tedious and boring tasks to do but most of the mistakes outlined above could have been avoided if the email was fully QA’d before clicking send.
-Make a pre-deployment checklist and have multiple people on your team complete it before your mail.
+I know we are all rushed during the holidays, but it is important to reiterate that you have a comprehensive QA process that performed for every email that is deployed.
+I will be honest.
+This is one of the most tedious and boring tasks, but most of the mistakes outlined above could have been avoided if the email was fully reviewed before clicking send.
+Make a pre-deployment checklist and have multiple people on your team complete it before your send.

 Subject Line Approach

 The secondary component of the subject line varies.
-Some companies were very upfront and disclosed the issue. dELiA*s experienced site issues on Cyber Monday and sent a follow up on Tuesday with the following subject line: “Oops!
+Some companies were very upfront and disclosed the issue. dELiA*s experienced site issues on Cyber Monday and sent a follow-up on Tuesday with the subject line: “Oops!
 Sorry Our Site Was Slow.
 FREE Shipping on Everything & Site-Wide Sale Extended Today!”
-Here are a few other examples that combine the apology and a personal tone:
+Here are a few other examples that combined the apology and a personal tone:

 - 11/10 Land’s End: “Oops… It’ll work now, promise!
 25% off everything + free shipping.”

 - 10/27 Orvis: “Oops!
 We fixed it: See the best ways to protect a fine gun.”